General accessibility services as part of #Berlin2023

 You can download our timetable for audio description sessions here.
 You can pick up the device at the Info Point at the venue or fill out the online registration form to reserve a device in advance.
 To receive the device, we ask you to fill out a form at the Info Point, too.

 Mycrocast is another way for people who are blind or have a visual impairment to experience competition from the stands or at home.
-Mycrocast is available as an app for Android and IOS and must be downloaded to a smartphone.
-It's an additional service for people who don't have audio description equipment on site or can't attend the games.
+Mycrocast is available as an app for Android and IOS and must be downloaded here.
+An accessible stream with fewer buttons is available here.
+The stream is an additional service for people who do not have audio description equipment on site or are unable to attend the games.

 In addition, our partner for audio description BENA offers all spectators without visual impairment or blindness the opportunity to borrow a pair of simulation glasses.
 This allows you to experience for yourself what it feels like to be blind or have a visual impairment.